stefansundin/glass-movies/README.md

 ## How to install

-1. Enable debug mode on your Glass, you can find this in Settings → Device info → ___swipe right twice___ → Turn on debug.
+1. Enable debug mode on your Glass, you can find this in Settings → Device info → ___swipe right three times___ → Turn on debug.
 2. Download [glass-movies.apk](https://github.com/stefansundin/glass-movies/releases/download/v0.3/glass-movies.apk).
 3. Install the apk with [`adb`](http://developer.android.com/sdk/).
 4. Transfer video files to `/mnt/sdcard/Movies/`.